chloelarkin/county-covid-cases/README.md

 * **State bans on large gatherings** (Node values: Gatherings Prohibited, New Limit on Large Gatherings, Expanded Limit, Lifted Limit)
 * **Median household income** (Node values: Very Low, Low, Medium, High, Very High)
 * **Urban economic index**: An index created by the USDA that captures a county-level "urban vs. rural" metric (Node values: Noncore, Micropolitan, Metropolitan)

-## Methods
-We started with the hypothesized DAG pictured in the top of our Causal Modeling notebook.
+The hypothesized DAG is pictured in our Causal Modeling notebook.

-We binned our variables to reduce the dimensionality of the DAG:
+### 2. Validate testable implications on the data

+### 3. Convert DAG to a generative model in Pyro

+### 4. Conduct a posterior predictive check of assumptions

+### 5. Enact do-interventions to estimate the causal effects of interest

 ## How to explore this project